The Miseducation of Cameron Post (film)

-The Miseducation of Cameron Post is a 2018 coming-of-age comedy drama film directed by Desiree Akhavan and written by Akhavan and Cecilia Frugiuele, based on the 2012 novel by Emily M. Danforth.
+The Miseducation of Cameron Post is a 2018 coming-of-age comedy-drama film directed by Desiree Akhavan, who co-wrote the screenplay with Cecilia Frugiuele, based on the 2012 novel by Emily M. Danforth.
 It stars Chloë Grace Moretz, John Gallagher Jr., Sasha Lane, Forrest Goodluck, Marin Ireland, Owen Campbell, Kerry Butler, Quinn Shephard, Emily Skeggs, Melanie Ehrlich, and Jennifer Ehle.
-Moretz plays a teenager sent to a gay conversion therapy centre in the 1990s.
-The film had its world premiere at the Sundance Film Festival on January 22, 2018.
-It was released in the United States on August 3, 2018, by FilmRise, and United Kingdom on September 7, 2018, by Vertigo Releasing.
-It received positive reviews and has grossed $2 million globally, The film was an international co-production between the United Kingdom and United States.
+Set in 1993, the film follows Cameron Post, a teenage orphan sent to a gay conversion therapy center by her conservative Christian guardians.

+An international co-production between the United Kingdom and the United States, the film had its world premiere at the Sundance Film Festival on January 22, 2018.
+It was released in the United States on August 3, 2018, by FilmRise, and in the United Kingdom on September 7, 2018, by Vertigo Releasing.
+It received positive reviews from critics and grossed $2 million worldwide.

 Plot

 In 1993, teenager Cameron Post is secretly involved in a romantic same-sex relationship with her girlfriend, Coley Taylor.
-On homecoming night, Cameron's boyfriend Jamie Lowry comes upon the girls having sex in Coley's car, and ultimately outs them both.
+On homecoming night, Cameron's boyfriend, Jamie Lowry, catches the girls having sex in Coley's car, and apparently ultimately outs them both.

-Cameron is raised by her aunt Ruth, who is a devout Christian, and sends Cameron to God's Promise, a gay conversion therapy center for teenagers, who are called disciples there.
-It is run by the strict Dr. Lydia Marsh and her brother Reverend Rick, who claims that his sister's methods cured him of his own homosexuality; two members of his church had rescued him from a gay bar.
-Cameron's roommate Erin is downplaying her homosexuality and earnestly believes in the camp's program.
+As an orphan, Cameron is raised by her aunt Ruth, a devout Christian, who sends her to God's Promise, a gay conversion therapy center for teenagers, who are referred to as disciples there.
+It is run by the strict Dr. Lydia Marsh and her brother Reverend Rick, who claims that his sister's methods cured him of his own homosexuality and that two members of his church had "rescued" him from a gay bar.

+Cameron's roommate, Erin, is downplaying her homosexuality and earnestly believes in the camp's program.
 Cameron befriends two fellow disciples, Jane Fonda, who was raised in a hippie commune, and Adam Red Eagle, a Lakota two-spirit youth whose father has converted to Christianity and believes Adam should be cured.
 The three teenagers bond over their mutual rebelliousness and skepticism of the camp's purpose.

 During a group session, Cameron says that she thinks Coley is perfect.
-Dr. Marsh says that the girl's homosexuality comes from a misplaced urge to be like Coley.
-Cameron covertly phones Coley during a visit to a restaurant and apologizes for how things turned out.
-Coley says she sent Cameron a letter, but the call is interrupted.
-After disrupting a kitchen chore session, Cameron has her mail privileges unexpectedly granted by Dr. Marsh.
+Dr. Marsh says that the girl's homosexuality stems from a misplaced desire to be like Coley.
+Cameron covertly phones her during a restaurant visit and apologizes for how things turned out.
+Coley says she sent Cameron a letter, but the call is ended abruptly to avoid being caught.
+After disrupting a kitchen chore session, Cameron has her mail privileges unexpectedly granted by Dr. Marsh, including Coley's letter.

-She reads Coley's letter, learning that Coley blames her for seducing her and that she outed Cameron.
+Coley reads the letter, learning that she blames her for seducing her and that she outed Cameron.
 Jane reads the letter with Cameron and destroys it, calling Coley weak-willed and treacherous.
-Crying, Cameron calls her aunt Ruth and asks to be brought home.
-Ruth turns her down, saying she is doing this because she loves the girl.
+Crying, she calls Ruth and begs her to be brought home, but Ruth refuses, saying she is doing this because she loves her.